 - Sauerkraut - you could also use kimchi for a spicier salad, or any variety of sauerkraut or fermented veggies (like garlic kraut, beet kraut, or fermented carrots)

 - Salad greens - feel free to use any variety of greens; a pre-washed bag or container of green or red leaf lettuce or spring greens saves time, or chop fresh Romaine hearts or any other lettuce you have on hand

 I used the following equipment to make this recipe:

 - chef's knife

 The tuna salad will stay fresh for up to 5 days in an airtight container in the fridge.
 The full salad with sauerkraut is best assembled just before eating, or on the morning of.

 While this salad could definitely be a light lunch on it's own, it's even more awesome alongside some crusty bread or a cup of soup.
 One of my favorite combos is a pairing of this salad with some creamy carrot soup; SO good. 🙂

 Salad with Tuna and Sauerkraut

 - ¼ small onion any kind

 - 2 medium stalks celery

-- 5 ounces canned tuna (I like Wild Planet's canned tuna which is lower in mercury due to the smaller size of the fish)
+- 5 ounces canned tuna I like Wild Planet's canned tuna which is lower in mercury

 - 2 tablespoons mayonnaise

 - Prep: Wash the salad greens if necessary, and set aside.
-Wash and finely chop the onion and celery and place in a medium mixing bowl.
+Wash and dice the onion and celery and place in a medium mixing bowl.
 Drain the tuna and add to the bowl, flaking it with a fork into small pieces.

 - Mix: Add the mayonnaise, salt and pepper to the bowl and mix well to combine.

-- Serve: Place an equal serving of salad greens, tuna salad and sauerkraut in each bowl.
+- Enjoy: Place an equal serving of salad greens, tuna salad and sauerkraut in each bowl.
 Serve immediately and enjoy!